 how long does it take for a girl to get pregnant after having sex?

-Pregnancy doesn’t start the day that partners have sex — it can take up to six days after intercourse for the sperm and egg to join and form a fertilized egg.
-Then, it can take six to 10 days for the fertilized egg to completely implant itself in the lining of the uterus.
-Pregnancy begins during implantation when the hormones needed to support pregnancy are released.
+Pregnancy doesn’t start the day you have sex — it can take up to six days after sex for the sperm and egg to join and form a fertilized egg.
+Then, it can take three to four days for the fertilized egg to completely implant itself in the lining of the uterus.
+Pregnancy begins during implantation, when the hormones needed to support pregnancy are released.